BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/cookbook/drones.md

 Drones are great building blocks.
 They can stand on their own or be part of the background texture of our sound.
 They can be stale or slowly moving using modulation at control rate.
-Due to multichannel expansion and *unit generator argument modulation*, SuperCollider is a powerful tool for creating all kinds of drones with a view lines of code.
+Due to multichannel expansion and *unit generator argument modulation*, SuperCollider is a powerful tool for creating all kinds of drones with a few lines of code.
 I find it much more challenging to create an exciting melody than to construct interesting drones.

 ## Basics